 When trying to buy a home, you can also look at properties in a lower price range because that will lower your monthly mortgage payment.
 Ask your lender to provide you with a few different financing scenarios based on different prices and loan types.
 You could also pay a larger down payment to stay in the price range you want while lowering the loan amount.

-Once you understand the math, debt to income ratio is actually a pretty simple tool used by lenders when evaluating loan applicants.
-Now that you’re an expert on the ins and outs of how much you owe and how much you make affects your ability to get a mortgage, you can make more informed decisions on borrowing and spending.
+Debt to income ratio is a simple tool used by lenders when evaluating loan applicants.
+Now that you understand the ins and outs of DTI ratio and its effect on your ability to get a mortgage, you can make more informed decisions on borrowing and spending.